kmeganiz/OrderSummary/README.md

 ## Overview

 Hi this is my first time doing challenge from front end mentor.
-Nervous and anxiety at beginning.
+Nervous and anxiety at beginning :grinning:

 ### The challenge